justinethier/cyclone/docs/User-Manual.md

       cyclone> (expand '(when #t (+ 1 2 3)) *global-environment* '())
       (if #t ((lambda () (+ 1 2 3))) )

-- Alternatively when developing an ER macro, since its just a Scheme function, the macro can be defined as a `lambda` and passed a quoted expression to debug.
+- Alternatively when developing an ER macro, since its just a Scheme function, the macro can be defined as a `lambda` and passed a quoted expression to debug:

       (pretty-print
         ((lambda (exp rename compare)